rockettheme/docs/Docs/joomla/templates/fracture/INDEX.md

 The template also uses LESS, a dynamic stylesheet language, that extends CSS with dynamic behaviour.
 RokSprocket further benefits from custom styling, adding rich focus to a conservative design backdrop.

->> NOTICE: Fracture is a Joomla 2.5 and Joomla 3.x Template.
+>> NOTICE: Fracture is a Joomla 3.x Template.

 Requirements
 -----
 * Apache 2.2+ or Microsoft IIS 7
 * PHP 5.3.10+ (PHP 5.5+ Recommended)
 * MySQL 5.1+
-* Joomla 2.5 or 3.4
+* Joomla 3.4

 >> NOTE: Gantry v4.0+ is required for Fracture to work correctly.
 For more details on the Gantry Framework, please visit its [dedicated website](http://gantry.org).